The Corporate Tax Planning Law Review: Luxembourg

-In its decision of 23 November 201716, the Luxembourg Administrative Court has confirmed that the buy-back by a company of all or part of the shares held by one of its shareholders – without a subsequent reduction of its share capital – will be considered as a disposal of shares (and not as a distribution of profits) and will, therefore, not be in scope of the Luxembourg dividend withholding tax.
-With its decision, the court has confirmed a position held by the majority of practitioners ever since.
-The withholding tax free buy-back of shares is, however, subject to valid economic reasons.
+In its decision of 23 November 2017,23 the Luxembourg Administrative Court confirmed that the buy-back by a company of all or part of the shares held by one of its shareholders – without a subsequent reduction of its share capital – will be considered as a disposal of shares (and not as a distribution of profits) and will not, therefore, be in scope for Luxembourg dividend withholding tax.
+With this decision, the court confirmed a position that the majority of practitioners already held.
+A withholding tax-free share buy-back is, however, subject to valid economic reasons.
 For a simulated transaction without an economic rationale for the repurchase and its price, the tax authorities may challenge the repurchase as being abusive.

 Binding effect of ATCs

-On 28 January 2020, the Luxembourg district court underlined that an ATC granted in line with the legal framework applicable at the relevant time is binding.17 For 2013, the LTA had granted an ATC, which had been filed in line with the legal provisions applicable in 2013.
-The ATC confirmed for the tax year 2013, that mandatory redeemable preference shares (MRPS) in the underlying structure would be qualified as debt for Luxembourg tax purposes and that payments due thereunder would be deductible and in line with the arm's-length principle.
-In 2015, the LTA demanded the taxpayer to demonstrate that the payments made in 2013 under the MRPS were in line with the arm's-length principle, which the taxpayer refused, referring to the confirmation in the ATC.
-In another letter, the LTA then challenged the MPRS for being abusive.
-The court ruled, that since the ATC had been in line with the legal framework at the time and there was no change of facts for the relevant year, the LTA could not ex post reverse its position on the MRPS treatment and could not consider the same situation as abusive.
+On 28 January 2020, the Luxembourg district court underlined that an ATC granted in line with the legal framework applicable at the time it was granted is binding.24 For 2013, the LTA had granted an ATC, which had been filed in line with the legal provisions applicable in 2013.
+The ATC confirmed for the tax year 2013 that mandatory redeemable preference shares (MRPS) in the underlying structure would be qualified as debt for Luxembourg tax purposes, and that payments due thereunder would be deductible and in line with the arm's-length principle.
+In 2015, the LTA demanded that the taxpayer is to demonstrate that the payments made in 2013 under the MRPS were in line with the arm's-length principle.
+The taxpayer refused, and referred to the confirmation in the 2013 ATC.
+In a subsequent letter, the LTA then challenged the MPRS for being abusive.
+The court ruled that because the ATC had been in line with the legal framework at the time and that there was no change to the facts for the relevant year, the LTA could not, ex-post, reverse its position on the MRPS treatment, and could not consider the same situation as abusive.

-In its decision on 22 October 201818 the Luxembourg district court has highlighted once again the necessity for the taxpayer to duly document compliance with the arm's-length principle of all intra-group transactions.
+In its decision on 22 October 2018,25 the Luxembourg district court once again highlighted the need for taxpayers to duly document compliance with the arm's-length principle of all intra-group transactions.
 In the case at hand, a Luxembourg company (LuxCo) financed the acquisition of a building in France through a shareholder loan bearing an interest rate of 12 per cent.
-In the absence of proper transfer pricing documentation justifying this rate, the LTA considered that it was excessive and should be 3.57 per cent for 2011 and 2.52 per cent for 2012, with the requalification of excessive interest into a hidden dividend distribution that is not deductible and subject to a 15 per cent withholding.
-Following this, two transfer pricing reports were prepared ex post for LuxCo: the first was submitted to the LTA during the tax assessment phase but was not able to support the 12 per cent rate (with arm's-length rates ranging from 3.21 per cent to 7.88 per cent), while the second transfer pricing report justifying it (with an arm's-length range of 9.95 per cent to 19.61 per cent) was prepared during the litigation phase.
-Even though the district court concluded that the second transfer pricing documentation was admissible, it confirmed LTA's view as LuxCo was not able to explain the differences in outcomes and inconsistencies between the two transfer pricing reports.
+In the absence of proper transfer pricing documentation to justify this rate, the LTA considered that it was excessive and that the rates should instead be 3.57 per cent for 2011 and 2.52 per cent for 2012, and that the excess interest should be requalified as a hidden dividend distribution that would be non-deductible and subject to 15 per cent withholding tax.
+Following this, two transfer pricing reports were prepared ex-post for LuxCo.
+The first was submitted to the LTA during the tax assessment phase but was not able to justify the 12 per cent rate (with arm's-length rates ranging from 3.21 per cent to 7.88 per cent).
+The second transfer pricing report, prepared during the litigation phase, did justify it (with an arm's-length rate range of 9.95 per cent to 19.61 per cent).
+While the district court concluded that the second transfer pricing documentation was admissible, it nevertheless confirmed the LTA's view because LuxCo was not able to explain the differences in outcomes and inconsistencies between the two transfer pricing reports.

-A decision19 of the district court from 7 January 2019 focused on the arm's-length principle of intercompany transactions.
+A decision26 of the district court from 7 January 2019 focused on the application of the arm's-length principle to intercompany transactions.
 In the underlying case, LuxCo waived loans granted to subsidiaries and depreciated participations in subsidiaries upon the acquisition of those participations.
-In LTA's view, LuxCo's decisions did not correspond to what independent parties would do – especially as they could not be justified economically.
+In LTA's view, LuxCo's decisions did not correspond to what independent parties would have done – especially as they could not be justified economically.

 ii Recent successful tax-efficient transactions